Kriging: Design and analysis of computer experiments

 Another very important and rapidly growing field of application, in engineering, is the interpolation of data coming out as response variables of deterministic computer simulations, e.g. finite element method (FEM) simulations.
 In this case, kriging is used as a metamodeling tool, i.e. a black-box model built over a designed set of computer experiments.
 In many practical engineering problems, such as the design of a metal forming process, a single FEM simulation might be several hours or even a few days long.
 It is therefore more efficient to design and run a limited number of computer simulations, and then use a kriging interpolator to rapidly predict the response in any other design point.
 Kriging is therefore used very often as a so-called surrogate model, implemented inside optimization routines.
+Kriging-based surrogate models may also be used in the case of mixed integer inputs.